tom-b001/totally/README.md

 ## Why OCR instead of barcodes

-Aldi electronic shelf labels have no scannable product barcode and there is no public Aldi product database — but they do print a large, high-contrast price and the product name.
+Some shelf labels have no scannable product barcode and there is not always a public product database — but they do print a large, high-contrast price and the product name.
 So the app reads the label as text.
 See [ADR-0001](docs/adr/0001-ocr-not-barcode.md).